 FA/PA Requirements Subgroup (Contact: peter.lutz_at_opcfoundation.org)

 This working group defines functional and non-functional requirements for applications and use cases in Factory and Process Automation.
 Furthermore, the group gives recommendations for required and optional functionality.
 Two subcommittees have been established that elaborate specific requirements for cyber security (Contact: didier.giarratano_at_se.com) and motion (Contact: mcooper_at_ra.rockwell.com).

 This working group is responsible for facilitating a close alignment between the IEC/IEEE 60802, IEEE 802.1 and OPC UA PubSub TSN.

 Certification Requirements Subgroup (Contact: david.mccall_at_intel.com)

-This working group is responsible for analyzing the requirements for testing and certifying FLC controllers and devices.
+This working group is responsible for analyzing the requirements for testing and certifying UAFX controllers and devices.

 Marketing Working Subgroup (Contact: peter.lutz_at_opcfoundation.org)

 Responsible for all marketing activities related to the FLC Initiative to ensure that all stakeholders in FLC technology (users, system integrators, machine builders, software and device vendors) can understand the unique value offered by FLC.
 This group also ensures that the device and software provider community can understand the technical approaches and that support is available to implement FLC in their offerings.